usaikia/StahlDigital_Workshop_Materials/README.md

 # Workshop Materials: StahlDigital Meets Industries

-In this repository you will find the jupyter notebooks from our workshop `StahlDigital Meets Industries` organized by our project [StahlDigital](https://material-digital.de/project/6).
+In this repository you will find the jupyter notebooks from our workshop `StahlDigital Meet Industries` organized by our project [StahlDigital](https://material-digital.de/project/6).
 The notebooks explains how to run simulation workflows from atomistic to continuum scale.
 The notebooks are located inside the folder `00_pyiron_damask_tutorial/`

 Here is a short description of the notebooks:
 - Notebook 1 (`01_introduction_to_pyiron.ipynb`): General introduction to [Pyiron](https://pyiron.org/).